Planning Gain Finance

 What is planning gain?

-Planning gain is the process of applying for planning permission against a property or land, and it being granted.
+Planning gain is the process of applying for planning permission with the local council or local planning authority (LPA) to develop property or land, and it being granted.

 How does it work?

-This type of borrowing is designed to allow investors to purchase sites, either land or property, that has potential for planning permission.
+This type of borrowing is designed to allow investors to purchase sites, either land or property, that have the potential for planning permission to build, extend or change the use of the property.

-Once the site is purchased, a planning application is then submitted.
-Once this is approved, the site will generally have increased in value and can be sold for a profit or developed by the borrower.
+Once the site is purchased, a planning application is then submitted and once approved, the site will generally have increased in value.
+This can then be sold for a profit or developed by the borrower.

-Finance is only generally used to fund the planning process.
-Once permission has been granted, development finance is generally used to fund the development project.
+The finance is only generally used to fund the planning process, and once permission has been granted, development finance is generally used to fund the development project.

 What is it used for?